vermakun/ecu-fingerprinting/README.md

 - [ ] Propogate peak detection logic and remove redundant bug-related quick fixes
 - [ ] Create method in Record to handle object instantiation for Control features (similar to Spectral)
 - [ ] Add instantiation tags for various data subsets (Control, Spectral, Dominant, Recessive, etc.)
+- [ ] Fix SNR Signal and Raw Signal alignment for more accurate calculation

 # Usage

+*Legacy*:

 Depending on your IDE environment, use the appropriate files when running the code:
 * ece_5831_project_methodX.ipynb (for Jupyter Notebooks)